calflegal/calflegal.github.io/index.md

 text-decoration: none" >
 <img src="{{site.url}}/assets/images/arrow-game-logo.svg" height="150px"
 width="150px" />
 <span class="app-description">Migo Games: Arrow - A real-time multiplayer arrow shooter where players compete to hit falling colored circles.
-Arrow is the first game in the Migo Games collection, with more to come.</span>
+Arrow is the first game in the Migo Games collection, with more to come.
+Built with Elixir and Phoenix, which was a nice opportunity to learn with assistance from Claude.</span>
 </a>

 <hr />